bd-j/prospector/README.md

-bsfh
+BSFH
 =====
+Conduct principled inference of stellar population properties from photometric and/or spectroscopic data.
+BSFH allows you to:

+* Combine photometric and spectroscopic data rigorously using a flexible spectroscopic calibration model.

+* Infer high-dimensional stellar population properties using parameteric SFHs (with ensemble MCMC sampling)

-use Bayesian MCMC to constrain the linear combination of spectral components that are present in a galaxy using Hybrid Monte Carlo.
+* Use spectra to constrain the linear combination of spectral components that are present in a galaxy (e.g. non-parametric SFHs) using Hybrid Monte Carlo.

-Additionally, conduct principled inference of stellar population properties from a combination of spectral and photometric data, reducing the need for standard spectrophotometric calibration procedures.
+* Forward model many aspects of spectroscopic data analysis and calibration, including sky emission, spectrophotometric calibration, and wavelength solutions, thus proprly incorporating uncertainties in these components in the final  parameter uncertainties.